5 Ways to Make Money from Your Investment Property

 2. Foster good relationships with your tenants.

 Satisfied tenants are more likely to stay, pay rent on time and take good care of your property.
 And that will make your job as a landlord easier and boost your bottom line.
 Set the stage for a good relationship by clearly outlining all policies and responding quickly to questions and repair requests.
 Then preserve the relationship by keeping your promises and maintaining a friendly but professional demeanor at all times.

 3. Keep an eye on the local market.

 Watching rental prices in your neighborhood will help you know whether you should raise the rent and by how much.
 And if you understand what amenities Arlington tenants are looking for, you’ll have an easier time determining what upgrades are worth investing in, such as an in-unit washer/dryer or bathroom renovation.
 Having a desirable property and charging optimal rent is key to attracting good tenants and being able to earn a profit.

 4. Brush-up on local landlord-tenant laws.

 Don’t get into hot water because you aren’t aware of your responsibilities.
 Virginia law recently changed so that more rental owners fall under the commonwealth’s Residential Landlord and Tenant Act, so make sure you understand the rules that apply to you.
 Evaluate your lease agreements and policies to confirm that they follow the law.
 Arlington County has several guides and documents to help landlords on its website.

 Assess how much time you’re spending on the business of being a landlord and how much you have left for family and other pursuits.
 Your time is worth something, so you look for any processes you can streamline or consider whether there are parts of the job that might be worth outsourcing this year.

-Some reflection thought and planning will hopefully help you find greater satisfaction and success as a property owner in 2016.
+Some reflection thought and planning will hopefully help you find greater satisfaction and success as a property owner.